-With April Fool’s Day this past weekend and stories of gullibility in the air, we thought it’d be a perfect opportunity to take a look back at some historical hoaxes in technology and what we can learn from them.
+Who doesn't love a good prank?
+Let's look at some historical hoaxes in technology and see what we can learn from them.
 If you look closely, many of the lessons learned in the wake of these pranks can still be applied to today’s IT management challenges.

 Lesson 1: Ask for proof